 With over 1,400 entries and 33 illustrations, this volume provides a window into the historical significance of the King’s Theatre to the cultural life of London and abroad, and will appeal to musicologists, historians, theater scholars, and librarians interested in eighteenth- and nineteenth-century opera and ballet.

-The late James E. Walsh’s pioneering catalogue of the Harvard collection of fifteenth-century printed books was published in five volumes.
+Walsh’s pioneering catalogue of the Harvard collection of 15th-century printed books was published in five volumes.
 The First Supplement describes 202 new incunabula at Harvard: 67 complete or nearly complete copies and 135 single leaves or fragments, representing a total of 173 editions, including 110 not in Walsh’s original five volumes.
-The apparatus follows the Walsh model, and the book is designed to be used both on its own and in conjunction with the five original volumes.

 This checklist of Thomas Hollis’s gifts to Harvard College Library documents the generosity and the motives of one of the earliest and one of the greatest donors to Harvard University.
 Thomas Hollis and his books were the subject of William Bond’s 1982 Sandars Lectures in Bibliography at Cambridge University.